mikel-egana-aranguren/SADI-Galaxy/README.md

   * (Required) `/home/mikel/galaxy-dist/`
   * (Required) `edit` or `no_edit`
-  * (Optional) Path (Relative to this script) to the folder containing the SPARQL queries to execute (use this to tune which SADI services are retrieved): `sparql/queries/`
+  * (Optional) Path (Relative to this script) to the folder containing the SPARQL queries to execute (use this to tune which SADI services are retrieved; all the queries present in the directory will be executed): `sparql/queries/`
   * (Optional) SADI registry endpoint: `http://dev.biordf.net/sparql/`

-So a typical execution to generate the basic system (no services from registry) without editing `tool_conf.xml` would look like this:
+So a typical execution to generate the basic system (SADI Generic and RDF Syntax Converter, but no services from registry) without editing `tool_conf.xml` would look like this:

 `./SADI-Galaxy.sh /home/mikel/galaxy-dist/ no_edit`

 This will copy the necessary files for the tools SADI Generic and RDF Syntax Converter to appear as part of Galaxy when restarted.
-If we want to generate the SADI services defined in the queries at the folder `sparql/queries/`, querying the registry at `http://dev.biordf.net/sparql/`, without editing:
+If you want to generate the SADI services defined in the queries at the folder `sparql/queries/`, querying the registry at `http://dev.biordf.net/sparql/`, without editing:

 `./SADI-Galaxy.sh /home/mikel/galaxy-dist/ no_edit sparql/queries/ http://dev.biordf.net/sparql/`

-This will generate the necessary files for each SADI service to appear as a Galaxy tool and appear in Galaxy when started (As well as SADI generic and RDF Syntax Converter).
+This will generate the necessary files for each SADI service to appear as a Galaxy tool when Galaxy is restarted (As well as SADI generic and RDF Syntax Converter).

 In order to define different SPARQL queries to retrieve a different set of SADI services, they can be simply added to the queries folder (In this case `sparql/queries/`).
-The new SPARQL queries must have a variable called `?s` representing SADI services, and (presumably) the following basic structure:
+The new SPARQL queries must have a variable called `?s` representing SADI services, and the following basic structure:

 ```
 PREFIX  sadi: <http://sadiframework.org/ontologies/sadi.owl#>